Lorenzo-Rosas-2C-JCMaxwell-2023/CardGameTutorial/README.md

 - For every mistake, the game will turn over the wrong cards
 - To win match all the cards

-To play my game, press the "github-pages" button and immediately after "view deployment"
+To play my game, press the "github-pages" button and after press "view deployment"

 ![image](https://github.com/Lorenzo-Rosas-2C-JCMaxwell-2023/CardGameTutorial/assets/124684090/0e525f6a-3620-42f0-b26e-4a72443c7bb4)